developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 		// Text view to display status of EMDK and Barcode Scanning Operations private TextView statusTextView = null;

-		// Edit Text that is used to display scanned barcode data private EditText dataView = null;
+		// Edit Text used to display scanned barcode data private EditText dataView = null;

-		//boolean flag to start scanning after scanner initialization, Used in OnStatus callback to insure scanner is idle before read() is called private boolean startRead = false;
+		// boolean flag to start scanning after scanner initialization
+		// Used in OnStatus callback to ensure scanner is idle before read() method is called private boolean startRead = false;

-**3.** Now, let us design the simple UI that has a [TextView](http://developer.android.com/reference/android/widget/TextView.html) to display the status of scanning operation and above that an [EditText](http://developer.android.com/reference/android/widget/EditText.html) to populate scanned barcode data.
+6. Design a simple UI that has a [TextView](http://developer.android.com/reference/android/widget/TextView.html) to display the status of scanning operation.
+Above that is an [EditText](http://developer.android.com/reference/android/widget/EditText.html) element to populate scanned barcode data.

-    So, remove all the code, inside "res/layout/activity_main.xml" and add following XML layout code for UI.
+7. Remove all the code inside the `res/layout/activity_main.xml` folder and add the following XML layout code for the UI:

         :::xml
         <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"